blackberry/BlackBerry-Communication-Services-Examples/SoftPhone/README.md

 ### Posting and Rendering Call Log Events

 When calls are ended, the party that originated the call places a message with the "Call_Event" tag into the 1-1 chat with the remote party.
-The *CallLogViewContoller* uses criteria matching on chats to display a list of all calls that have taken place.
-In this case, the call events include an end time, duration, and reason, but like all other [BBMChatMessage](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_chat_message.html)s, may include any arbitrary data.
-The [BBMECall](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_e_call.html) object has a logType property that you can use to query the type of call log (ie: Ended, Missed, Disconnected, Busy) to add context to the call event messages.
+The `CallLogViewContoller` uses criteria matching on chats to display a list of all calls that have taken place.
+In this case, the call events include an end time, duration, and reason, but like all other [`BBMChatMessage`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_chat_message.html)s, may include any arbitrary data.
+The [`BBMECall`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_e_call.html) object has a logType property that you can use to query the type of call log (ie: Ended, Missed, Disconnected, Busy) to add context to the call event messages.
 The chat is shared, so you should ensure the call event is inserted by only one of the parties in the call.

-To create a list of all call event messages, we can observe the list of chats inside an [ObservableMonitor](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_observable_monitor.html):
+To create a list of all call event messages, we can observe the list of chats inside an [`ObservableMonitor`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_observable_monitor.html):

 ```swift
 callEventMonitor = ObservableMonitor(activatedWithName: "callEventMonitor") {